 Example: In the above example, assume John works 150 Covered Hours in May.
-He has 230 Covered Hours in his bank (80 left over from April plus 150 for work in May).
-John has coverage in July and 90 hours left in his bank.
+After the crediting of these hours, he has 230 Covered Hours in his bank (80 left over from April plus 150 for work in May).
+John therefore receives coverage for July and has 90 hours left in his bank after the deduction of 140 hours to provide for his July coverage.